-Policy measures that inflate the price of spectrum can result in spectrum going unsold, or sold at such a high price that the affordability and quality of services are adversely affected - both have a negative impact on the mobile economy.
+Policy measures that inflate the price of spectrum can result in spectrum going unsold, or sold at such a high price that the quality of services are adversely affected - both have a negative impact on the mobile economy.
 The mobile economy - which relies on spectrum - is extremely valuable.
-In 2016 alone, mobile services (directly and indirectly) contributed US\$3.3tn to the global economy - and provided vital social benefits including improved healthcare and education.
+In 2020 alone, mobile services contributed US\$4.1tn to the global economy - and provided vital social benefits including improved healthcare and education.

 It is widely accepted that all forms of taxation are an overall economic burden (ie. a 'deadweight' loss) as greater economic benefits would have accrued had taxpayers spent this money themselves.
 As such, governments try to develop tax policy that minimises this deadweight loss.
-Such is the positive knock-on effect of the mobile industry on the overall economy, a well-respected study has shown that spectrum costs (which are essentially a tax) create a more significant deadweight loss than general taxation.
+Such is the positive knockon effect of the mobile industry on the overall economy, a well-respected study has shown that spectrum costs (which are essentially a tax) create a more significant deadweight loss than general taxation.
 Therefore, decisions to prioritise maximising spectrum revenues may create a short-term windfall for the treasury, but will have a negative impact on the overall economy in the longer run.

-3. Avoid limiting the supply of mobile spectrum, publish longterm spectrum award plans and hold open consultations
+3. Avoid limiting the supply of mobile spectrum (e.g. through set-asides), publish long-term spectrum award plans and hold open consultations